Kingerthanu/CPP_ArenaAllocator/README.md

 Each Piece Of Memory Allocated By The Arena Is Held In Item Objects In Which Are A Simple Struct Holding A Integer Value.

+Currently We Have A Extensive Testing Driver Made In Which Allocates Many Ever-Increasing In Size Arena Allocators And Ensuring Functionality Of Them With Random Tests As Well As Expected Behaivor Tests.

 We Use Our Own Defined Testing To Ensure Proper Behaivor And We Also Include Verbosity To Allow The User To See More About Specific Entries Being Allocated For Debugging Purposes.